Embedded: Web App EHR Integration

 Overview

-Integrating the Autoscriber Web Application is the quickest and easiest way to add the Autoscriber AI capabilities into your EHR.
+As mentioned above, integrating the Autoscriber Web Application is the quickest and easiest way to add the Autoscriber AI capabilities into your EHR.

-This article will guide you through the steps to integrate the Web Application into your EHR by embedding it in an iFrame in your EHR.
+This article will guide you through the steps to integrate the Web Application into your EHR by embedding it in an iframe in your EHR.

 Architecture Diagram